jamiecjm/captur3d-coding-challenge/README.md

 * Payment is not needed
 * Billing and shipping addresses are not needed
-* Shipping fees is fixed at 30 AUD except when promotion is applicable
+* Shipping fee is fixed at 30 AUD except when promotion is applied
+* Campaign has no end date
+* Promotion is applicable to order level only (not applicable to individual products)

 ### User Stories